cleo-cyber/shopi-fy/readme.md

 # Getting started with shopify
-This application is implemented using python (Django) and Django
+This application is implemented using python (Django)

 ## Tech Stack (Dependencies)
 1. Backend Dependencies